-We recognize the need for a disposal site, but to have it serve as the landfill for one third of the state is a disservice to all.
+We recognize the need for a disposal site, but to have it serve as the landfill for one third of the state is a disservice to all when safer alternatives such as Roosevelt Landfill in Gilliam County exist.

-Foremost among our concerns is methane generation and the accumulation and dispersal of PFAS (forever chemicals), especially as exacerbated by heavy rainfall in our area.
+Our concerns are methane generation and the accumulation and dispersal of PFAS (forever chemicals), especially as exacerbated by heavy rainfall in our area.
 PFAS threaten the health of all residents, certainly farmers, and all consumers of Willamette Valley produce.
 The failure of inadequate lining and the ongoing disposal of leachate into our waterways impact every downstream community, and beyond.
 We believe that expansion will ultimately lead to an EPA superfund site, and toxic exposure for all future generations.